-We estimate that the net proceeds to us from this offering will be approximately \$ million, including the capital contribution from our general partner to maintain its effective 2 percent general partner interest, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional common units in full, we will receive net proceeds of approximately \$ million, including a proportionate capital contribution of \$ million from our general partner.
+We estimate that the net proceeds to us from this offering will be approximately \$329.4 million, including a \$6.7 million capital contribution from our general partner to maintain its effective two percent general partner interest, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional common units in full, we will receive additional net proceeds of approximately \$48.7 million and a proportionate capital contribution of \$1.0 million from our general partner.

 We intend to use the net proceeds of this offering (including the proceeds from any exercise of the underwriters' option to purchase additional common units) to pay a portion of the purchase price of the Acquisition.
+Pending the closing of the Acquisition, which is expected to occur in July 2013, we will use the net proceeds to repay funds borrowed under our \$500 million revolving credit facility and hold any remaining net proceeds in cash or invest in short term securities.